craftycram/qlockthree/README.md

 ## Development

-You can now add your QlockThree-specific code to the `loop()` function or create additional functions.
+You can now add your qlockthree-specific code to the `loop()` function or create additional functions.
 The WiFi and OTA functionality will continue running in the background.

 Remember to call `ArduinoOTA.handle()` regularly in your main loop to ensure OTA updates remain available.